-We can often accept a body if there is no Uniform Donor Card.
-However, only relatives with Next of Kin (NOK) status or persons with notarized, North Carolina Health Care Power of Attorney (HCPOA) documents or other documents recognized in North Carolina are able to donate a body if not other documents refute a donation (see Step 2, page 4).
+If there is no Uniform Donor Card, we may be able to accept the body if we have capacity.
+Next of Kin (NOK) or persons with notarized, North Carolina Health Care Power of Attorney (HCPOA) documents, or other documents recognized in North Carolina, are able to donate a body as long as no end of life documents refute a donation.
+All family members also must be in full agreement and other criteria met. (see Step 2, page 4).